steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

   - The number of regions and headings loaded as part of loading the Markdown file.
   - If the file is modified and saved, a summary of actions taken is shown in green.
 The possible actions are:
     - Updated heading numbers
+    - Updated in-document link with label {label} to target destination {destination}
-    - Updated link with label {label} to target destination {destination}
+    - Updated cross-document link with label {label} to target destination {destination}
     - Inserted new TOC
     - Updated TOC
     - Removed TOC